apiaria/saucedemo-test-project/README.md

 # Introduction
-SauceDemo Test Project is a test project with UI tests for the [saucedemo.com](https://www.saucedemo.com/) website using Playwright and TypeScript.
+SauceDemo Test Project is a test automation project with UI tests for the [saucedemo.com](https://www.saucedemo.com/) website using Playwright and TypeScript.

 The focus of this project is to present a demo test automation framework for testing main functionalities of the mentioned website:
 - Authentication